vbillys/tex/lecture-slides/notes/PHOLUS_Plan_wp7.md

 - LIDAR (exploit Local smoothness feature)
 - Combine with smoothing and filtering methods to improve robustness and accuracy (global feature, and outlier rejection)

+# Improvement Options for Robustness to initial pose
+- Defer online localization, allow it to stabilize
+- Use safe zoning to reject any spurious initial condition and also to reject invalid pairing in ICP
+- Use feature based matching, such as FLIRT feature in 2D, or incorporate height/layer information as distance metric in ICP
+- Use point to line or point to plane metric in ICP for more robust alignment
+- Use additional smoothing or filtering at post-processing stage, but this must be done carefully as ICP itself needs a good initial values from previous cycle in order to converge correctly

+# Note for Integration to Path planning and Control

+- ICP based technique uses a Delayed Estimation approach, i.e. the pose correction is delayed until local map is built from accumulated laser scans over ceretain short distance.
+It is possible, due to high error , large correction to be made.
+Thus for safe control, a smoothing layer can be added at post processing stage
+- Of course, too large correction may not be an accurate estimation, but this is handled by improving robustness of the localization itself, (see previous slide)

+# Possible directions

+\begin{enumerate}
+\item{Map-based object detection as prior to machine learning based object detection (points, and its local surface normal, and its relation to other points in an object representation)}
+\item{Object level SLAM instead of point clouds}
+	\begin{enumerate}
+	\item{Local fast, raw point cloud scan matching, for immediate control , and accumulator}
+	\item{Voting system to detect object from accumulated point cloud from a  (learned) object model template}
+	\end{enumerate}
+\end{enumerate}

 # Work Diagram

 \resizebox{1.02\textwidth}{!}{